 Next, use a white towel (a colored cloth may transfer dye to the stained fabric and make your problem even worse) to blot up any moisture.
 Don't have a white cloth?
 Use a slice of white bread to absorb the spill.
 If it is an oily stain, sprinkle with baby powder and let it sit for several minutes and then lightly brush away.
 (You can even use table salt if you are at lunch.
 The salt will help absorb the oil.

 Back to the stain, after you have blotted away as much of the stain as possible, always spot treat the stain working from the edges toward the inside.
 This should happen whether you use a stain pen, wipe, plain water or other cleaning mixture.
-Use a cotton swap to apply any cleaning solution to avoid over saturating the fabric.
+Use a cotton swab to apply any cleaning solution to avoid over saturating the fabric.
 Keep blotting with the white cloth moving to a clean area as the stain is absorbed.

 Quick Fixes for Office and Lunch Stains